JortSiemes/JNM-Premaster/Vakken/Wetenschapsfilosofie/Tentamenstof.md

 Truth is the kind of error without which a certain species of life could not live.
 No two things are identical

+NIETZSCHE = perspective
+He believes that no truths are the same (cannot be combined into one big truths)

+{The world can't contradict itself?}

+**Richart Rorty**: